U.S., other nations appear to snub Haiti’s interim prime minister while supporting rival

 In addition to the United States, the Core Group is made up of ambassadors from Brazil, Canada, Spain, France, Germany, the European Union and representatives from the United Nations and the Organization of American States.

 Joseph has been serving as Haiti’s de facto leader since Moïse was assassinated July 7.
-A former academic, Joseph had been put in place as interim prime minister on April 14.
+A former academic, Joseph had been put in place as interim prime minister in April.

 However, two days before he was killed, Moïse had selected Henry, a neurosurgeon, to become Haiti’s new prime minister.
 But Joseph says Henry was not sworn in before the slaying and that he would lead Haiti in what he called a “state of siege,” similar to martial law.